pianist22/Study-Notion-EdTech/README.md

 ### Installation Instructions

-#### Clone the Repository (Note these may not work on your system so please first read the code and then try it to implment on your system accordingly.
+#### Clone the Repository (Note these may not work on your system so please first read the code and then try it to implement on your system accordingly.
 ```bash
 git clone <repository-url>
 cd study-notion